slavapisarevskiy/scim-lab-docker/README.md

 SCIMv2 takes:
-Users from: ou=ProvisioningContainer,ou=staff,dc=provsource,dc=net (using LDAP filter prov. mode) Groups from: Not implemented due to PD 8.2 limitations.
+Users from: ou=ProvisioningContainer,ou=staff,dc=provsource,dc=net (using LDAP filter prov. mode) Groups from: Not implemented due to PD 8.2 limitation - SCIMv2 does not support Groups provisioning.

 ### Target: